 Why is My Lemon Curd Not Thickening?

-Can I Freeze Lemon Curd in Glass jars?
+Can I Freeze Lemon Curd in Glass Jars?

-If you follow a few basic procedures, freezing lemon curd is straightforward and effective: If you’ve just prepared lemon curd, set it aside to chill.
+If you follow a few basic procedures, freezing lemon curd is straightforward and practical: If you’ve just prepared lemon curd, set it aside to chill.
 Fill a freezer-safe container halfway with the curd.
 Airtight plastic containers or glass jars may be used.

 Final Result